TugboatQA/docs/content/administer-tugboat-crew/add-tugboat-bot-to-team.md

 ## To add a Tugboat bot to your team

-1. Create an account for your Tugboat bot at your preferred git provider; i.e. GitHub, GitLab, BitBucket. and invite that user to the repository as an administrator.
+1. Create an account for your Tugboat bot at your preferred git provider (i.e. GitHub, GitLab, BitBucket) and invite that user to the repository as an administrator.
 2. Optional: [Download the tugboat avatar](https://dashboard.tugboatqa.com/tugboat-avatar.png) to use for your Tugboat bot account.